Craft Passion

 Simply love the appearance of the woven pattern that the drink coasters gave.
 Most importantly, I really adore how we could recycle the drinking straws into something usable instead of ending up in the landfill, or worst, into the ocean.

-I have made a utensil basket to match with the drink coasters, stay tuned for the next tutorial.
+I have made a utensil basket to match the drink coasters.

 recycle drinking straws